internadine/cheatsheets/git_cheatsheet.md

     git remote add origin <"github-url">
     git remote -v
     git push origin <branchname>
+    git push -u origin <branchname>

 1. Create new repository in Github
 2. connect local repo to Github repo
 3. check, if orign equals remote github url
 4. push to remote repository
+5. (alternative to 4) push to remote repo and setup upstream to default
+6. before pushing stuff up, always pull down to see, if there are changes

+### Working with remote branches

+After cloning the repo, i only see main (or master) branch locally To swith to remote branch origin/puppies => remote is usually called "origin"

+    git switch puppies

+To see remote branches

+    git branch -r

+### Fetching from remote

+To fetch into local repository BUT not into working directory:

+    git fetch
+    git fetch <remote>
+    git fetch <remote> <branch>

+To look at those changes, checkout to remote master branch like:

+    git checkout origin/master

+### Pulling from remote

+To get changes from remote and integrate them into local working directory.
+It update the branch, that you are currently on (e.g. being on master will update master branch)

+    git pull
+    git pull <remote> <branch>

+Pulls can result in conflicts - just resolve them and than add, commit and push changes.